-The project may be developed in phases; however, for the purpose of this analysis a conservative assumption, that the project would be developed in one phase over 12-months, was assumed phasing may occur in any logical pattern so long as:
+The project may be developed in phases; however, this analysis assumes that the project would be developed in one phase over 12-months.
+Phasing, however, may occur under the Master Plan in any logical pattern so long as:

 - Open space parcels or public open space or waterfront public access would be offered for dedication and improved concurrently with completion of the residential or commercial areas immediately inland of them. - Any phase that includes the Del Monte Warehouse building would require a Certificate of Approval from the Alameda Historic Advisory Board. - All uses would be consistent with the onsite parking plan, site wide infrastructure plan, and site wide public access plan. - All required public access, and site wide infrastructure improvements would be completed with completion of the final residential phase. - Future specific development projects would not exceed the maximum densities specified in the Master Plan.
-All phase submittals must include: - Reconciliation of maximum unit densities for the Residential component as it relates to the entirety of the site built out. - Reconciliation of maximum square footage for the Non-Residential component as it relates to the entirety of the site build out. - In addition to the submittal requirements of AMC 30-4.20 and AMC 30-4.13, the first phase Site Development Plan submittals must include: - o A site wide, "full build out" parking plan, - o A Clement Avenue extension plan, - An overall site development and open space phasing plan. - A site-wide Master Infrastructure and Site Improvement Plan that includes storm water improvement plan, wastewater assessment and improvement plan, master grading plan, master on-site public space improvement plant, and a master on-site power plan.
+All phase submittals must include: - Reconciliation of maximum unit densities for the Residential component as it relates to the entirety of the site built out. - Reconciliation of maximum square footage for the Non-Residential component as it relates to the entirety of the site build out. - In addition to the submittal requirements of AMC 30-4.20 and AMC 30-4.13, the first phase Site Development Plan submittals must include: - A site wide, "full build out" parking plan, - A Clement Avenue extension plan, - An overall site development and open space phasing plan. - A site-wide Master Infrastructure and Site Improvement Plan that includes storm water improvement plan, wastewater assessment and improvement plan, master grading plan, master on-site public space improvement plant, and a master on-site power plan.